meteor/meteor/content/deployment.md

 <img src="images/galaxy-org-dashboard.png">

-If you are following our advice, you'll probably want to [setup SSL](https://galaxy.meteor.com/help/using-ssl) on your Galaxy application with the certificate and key for your domain.
+If you are following [our advice](security.html#ssl), you'll probably want to [set up SSL](https://galaxy.meteor.com/help/using-ssl) on your Galaxy application with the certificate and key for your domain.
 The key things here are to add the `force-ssl` package and to use the Galaxy UI to add your SSL certificate.

 Once you are setup with Galaxy, deployment is simple (just re-run the `meteor deploy` command above), and scaling is even easier---simply log into galaxy.meteor.com, and scale instantly from there.